rezamd/presentations/gradle/jpa.md

 ```
 ### @ManyToMany Relationships

 In Many-to-Many relationship one or more rows from an entity are associated with one or more row in other entity.
-In JPA we define this using @ManyToMany anotation.
+In JPA we define this using @ManyToMany annotation.
 Many to many relationship need a join table.
 We define the join table using the @JoinTable annotation.
 Join table contain foreign key to source and target object primary keys(joinColumns, inverseJoinColumns).